chrilley/web-chat/README.md

 >
 > **6) You can now use the Frontend project to connect to this server**
 >
-> Note: You cannot connect to anything without also running the backend server.
-See steps below.
 >
 ## Troubleshooting
 >